Transparent, flexible, and stretchable WS2 based humidity sensors for electronic skin†

 Skin-mountable chemical sensors using flexible chemically sensitive nanomaterials are of great interest for electronic skin (e-skin) application.
 To build these sensors, the emerging atomically thin two-dimensional (2D) layered semiconductors could be a good material candidate.
 Herein, we show that a large-area WS2 film synthesized by sulfurization of a tungsten film exhibits high humidity sensing performance both in natural flat and high mechanical flexible states (bending curvature down to 5 mm).
 The conductivity of as-synthesized WS2 increases sensitively over a wide relative humidity range (up to 90%) with fast response and recovery times in a few seconds.
-By using graphene as electrodes and thin polydimethylsiloxane (PDMS) as substrates, a transparent, flexible and stretchable humidity sensor was fabricated.
-This senor can be well laminated onto skin and shows stable water moisture sensing behaviors in undeformed relax state as well as under compress and tensile loadings.
-Furthermore, its high sensing performance enables a real-time monitoring of human breath, indicating a potential mask-free breath monitoring for healthcare application.
-We believe that such a skin-activity compatible WS2 humidity sensor may shed light on developing low-power consumption wearable chemical sensors based on 2D semiconductors.
+By using graphene as electrodes and thin polydimethylsiloxane (PDMS) as substrate, a transparent, flexible, and stretchable humidity sensor was fabricated.
+This senor can be well laminated onto skin and shows stable water moisture sensing behaviors in the undeformed relaxed state as well as under compressive and tensile loadings.
+Furthermore, its high sensing performance enables real-time monitoring of human breath, indicating a potential mask-free breath monitoring for healthcare application.
+We believe that such a skin-activity compatible WS2 humidity sensor may shed light on developing low power consumption wearable chemical sensors based on 2D semiconductors.